matiassolorza/matiassolorza.github.io/index.md

 (with Lissette Briones)

+Work in Progress
-Work in progress analyzing the persistence of negative macroeconomic shocks from natural disasters in Chile, focusing on how capital destruction and financial frictions delay regional recovery.
+Examines the persistence of regional economic declines following natural disasters in Chile.
+Using administrative and economic data, we study how capital destruction and financial frictions affect recovery dynamics and contribute to prolonged output losses.

 ### The Ambiguity Costs of Climate Change

 (with Frances C. Moore and Benjamin Collier)

+Work in Progress
-Work in progress on quantifying the economic costs of climate change-driven ambiguity and tail risks in US insurance markets.
+Develops a framework to quantify the economic costs of climate-change-induced ambiguity and tail risks in U.S. insurance markets.
+The project examines how uncertainty about future climate damages affects insurance pricing and welfare.